agilecustoms/terraform-github-repo/README.md

 }
 ```

-If you want to start managing an existing repo, import it first:
+To start managing an existing repo, import it first:
 ```shell
 terraform import 'module.repo_my_app.github_repository.repo' my-app
 # if there is already a CODEOWNERS file in the repo, import it too:
 terraform import 'module.repo_my_app.github_repository_file.codeowners[0]' my-app/.github/CODEOWNERS
 ```

-In public repos after creation do these manual steps:
-1. Security tab > enable "Private vulnerability reporting"
-2. Code > Watch > Custom > make sure "Security alerts" is enabled OR "All activity" if you want to get all notifications

 ## Requirements